ishiikurisu/unicows/README.md

 Run

 ```
-rake go
+rails server
 ```

-To run it using Unicorn.
+To run it.